LSI Projects

 LSI projects seek to bridge the gap between experimental process/product development and industrial implementation.
 LSI projects are important instruments to accelerate the future market introduction of new and innovative products, processes and services that significantly contribute to the overall Moonshot goals.
 LSI projects should also lead to greater economic and social added value and more robust international valorisation of knowledge generated by Flemish research and knowledge institutes.

-In practice, LSI projects provide support to research and knowledge institutes for subsidising infrastructure, knowledge build-up and de-risking of the intended technology.
+In practice, LSI projects provide support to research and knowledge institutes for funding infrastructure, knowledge build-up and de-risking of the intended technology.

-For more information about the available project types, contact the Moonshot team.
+For more information about the available project types, contact the moonshot

 Evaluation of LSI Projects

-The evaluation of Later Stage Innovation (LSI) project proposals occurs in three phases.
+The evaluation of Later Stage Innovation (LSI) project proposals occurs in two major phases.

 The MGB then makes a selection of promising project proposals.
 On the basis of the WAR ranking, the MGB can also implement a prioritization if required.
 Finally, the MGB presents its selection of project proposals to the Flemish government, which makes a final funding decision.
 If approved by the government, the LSI project proposal officially becomes a Moonshot project.